corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/setup/corda-configuration-fields.md

     - `flowThreadPoolSize`

         The number of threads available to handle flows in parallel by the default thread pool.
+This value does not affect [additional thread pools]({{< relref "../../cordapps/thread-pools.md" >}}).
+The sum of the sizes of the default thread pool plus all additional thread pools sets the upper limit for the maximum number of flows executable in parallel.

-This is the number of flows that can run in parallel doing something and/or holding resources like database connections.
+        This is the number of flows
+  that can run in parallel doing something and/or holding resources like database connections.

         Note that this property does not affect the size of additional thread pools as described in [Using additional thread pools]({{< relref "../../cordapps/thread-pools.md" >}}).